OpenTermsArchive/contrib-versions/AppleITunes/Terms of Service.md

 \- You may use the Services and Content only for personal, noncommercial purposes (except as set forth in the App Store Content section below).

-\- Apple’s delivery of Content does not transfer any promotional use rights to you, and does not constitute a grant or waiver of any rights of the copyright owners.
+\- Apple’s delivery of Content does not transfer any commercial or promotional use rights to you, and does not constitute a grant or waiver of any rights of the copyright owners.

 \- You can use Content from up to five different Apple IDs on each device.